Introduction to PTLA

 If your employer provides housing, it must be in good shape.
 It must be inspected each year.
 It must be safe and have clean water.
 Garbage must be removed regularly, and the bathrooms must be cleaned.
 You must be given enough storage for your food and personal items.
 If there are charges or expenses for the housing, the information must be posted.

-During the COVID-19 pandemic, workers should sleep at least six feet apart, preferably head to toe, to avoid spread of the virus.
+Because of the COVID-19 pandemic, workers should sleep at least six feet apart, preferably head to toe, to avoid spread of the virus.
 There should be barriers such as wood or plastic between beds.
 Bunk beds should be avoided.

 Migrant and Seasonal Agricultural Worker Protection Act